 Most of the evaluations undertaken by the MOFs tend to be on an ad hoc basis.
-This is probably because the MOFs call for evaluations when they see problem rather than on a planned basis.
+This is probably because the MOFs call for evaluations when they see a problem rather than on a planned basis.
 The exception to this is spending reviews which are conducted on a more systematic basis than other reviews.

-OECD (2005), Curristine, T (2005), Performance Information in the Budget process: Results of OECD 2005 Questionnaire, OECD Journal on Budgeting, Volume 5, Number 2, OECD, Paris.
+OECD (2005), Curristine, T (2005), "Performance Information in the Budget Process: Results of OECD 2005 Questionnaire", OECD Journal on Budgeting, Vol. 5, No. 2, OECD, Paris.

-Schick, A. (2003), The Performing State: Reflection on an Idea whose time Has Come but Whose Implementation Has Not, OECD Journal on Budgeting Volume 3, Number 2, OECD, Paris.
+Schick, A. (2003), "The Performing State: Reflection on an Idea whose Time Has Come but whose Implementation Has Not", OECD Journal on Budgeting Vol. 3, No. 2, OECD, Paris.